-Fresh offer made in bid to avert Scottish council strikes
+Unison to suspend school and waste strikes after fresh pay offer

 - comments

-A fresh offer has been made to Scottish council workers in an attempt to prevent further strike action in a dispute over pay.
+Unison has called off strikes next week after a new offer was made to Scottish council workers in a dispute over pay.

 BBC Scotland understands the new offer will mean a bigger pay rise for most staff instead of special cost of living payments this year and next.